UBC-MDS/207_BaRley_Milestone3_4/proposal.md

 > We speculate here that the yield is in kilograms per hectare.

 ### Section 3: Research questions and usage scenarios

-The purpose of this section is to get you to think about how someone else might use the app you're going to design, and to think about those needs before you start coding.
-In Block 2, you learned about several versions of research questions - we will again focus on descriptive and exploratory research questions.
-Revise your research question(s) based on the feedback of your peers, and state them in this section.
-Then, consider how the dashboard can be used to answer your research question(s) by a fictional person - these are usage scenarios.

-Usage scenarios are typically written in a narrative style and include the specific context of usage, tasks associated with that usage context, and a hypothetical walkthrough of how the user would accomplish those tasks with your app.
-If you are using a Kaggle dataset, you may use their "Overview (inspiration)" to create your usage scenario, or you may come up with your own inspiration.

 > Our research questions are : <br>
 Given some sites and some varieties, what variety of barley had the highest yield during a specific year? <br>